francopestilli/life/index.md

 # Linear Fascicle Evaluation (LiFE)

-### A new version more efficient version of the LiFE code is developed at: https://github.com/brain-life/encode
+### A new version of the LiFE code is developed at: https://github.com/brain-life/encode

 #### [Caiafa, Cesar and Pestilli, Franco Multidimensional encoding of brain connectome.
 Scientific Reports 7, Article number: 11491 (2017)](https://www.nature.com/articles/s41598-017-09250-w)